MNP612/fb_msg_counter/README.md

 * Click **Download** and enter your password.

 After unzipping the file your personal chat data can be found in the `/messages` subfolder.

+IMPORTANT: Put the `fb_msg_counter.py` file into the main folder you obtained from facebook.
+It should be named like '/facebook-[some ranom number]'